 With a web form, all your trading partner needs is a browser.
 This is a great alternative for small business with limited IT resources.
 There are companies that specialize in the creation of interactive web forms that can even include workflows based on business rules.
 Although not the most efficient method, this can be very cost effective and easy to deploy for organizations that don’t have high volumes.

 Due to the inequality of trading partner IT resources and the volume of transactions, it is not uncommon for businesses to implement more than one communication strategy.
 Today’s modern supply chains are highly digitized, which permits fast, efficient transactional processes while enabling collaboration opportunities.

 An important aspect to digitizing business transactions is the exercise of standardizing and mapping the data contained within the transaction so it can flow seamlessly between the software systems used by the sender and receiver.
 There are many standards, with some used more widely in certain industries than others.
 However, a simple CVS or XML data format will often suffice.

-If your business is still relying on low-tech or paper-based transactions, Electronic Data Interchange is worth a closer look, particularly if you want to deal with big box retailers.
+If your business is still relying on low-tech or paper-based transactions, an EDI supply chain strategy is worth a closer look, particularly if you want to deal with big box retailers.
 The cost of outdated approaches to information exchange dramatically adds to your overall cost-to-serve, which greatly impacts your margins.
 Adopting an EDI strategy goes beyond creating a competitive advantage—it may be necessary to support the long-term health of your business and open up new market opportunities.

 1 Gartner, “100 Data and Analytics Predictions Through 2022,” 21 May 2018